michel4j/uso/deploy/README.md

 5. Access the USO site at http://localhost.
 The default admin account is `admin` with password `usoadmin` unless you changed the value in `docker-compose.yml`.
-6. Copy the cronjob file `usonline.crotasks` to the appropriate location on the host system to run the cron job every 10 minutes.
-7. Logos are needed in a few places.
+6. Logos are needed in a few places.
 To customize the logo, place two PNG files in the `local/media/logos` directory named `logo-horiz.png` (300 x 90, logo) and `logo-oriz-white.png` (White version for dark backgrounds).
-8. By default, Profile photos for users should be placed in the `local/media/idphoto/<username>.jpg` for each user.
+7. By default, Profile photos for users should be placed in the `local/media/idphoto/<username>.jpg` for each user.
    Alternatively, they can be fetched from a remote server through the Profile manager.
 See RemoteProfileManager for an example.
 The photo should be minimum 200 x 200 pixels.